Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 As a reminder (or if you have not done so already) you need to download the application from our [Releases page](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/releases).
 You may choose to download the application for Windows, Linux, or macOS, depending on your operating system.
 After downloading, simply extract the contents of the downloaded file to a directory of your choice (e.g., `C:\Animal-AI` on Windows, `/home/username/Animal-AI` on Linux, or `/Users/username/Animal-AI` on macOS).

-The next thing to do is to install the `animalai` package in your Python environment.
+The next thing to do is to install the `animalai` package into your Python environment.
 You can do this by running the following command in your terminal (Command Prompt, Terminal, etc.).
 It's recommended to create a virtual environment for your project before installing the `animalai` package.
+If you already have a conda environment, you can activate it before install animalai package.

 ```bash
 pip install animalai
 ```

-After installing the `animalai` package, you need to create a configuration file for the Animal-AI environment.
+After installing the `animalai` package, you can use a configuration file for the Animal-AI environment.
 The configuration file is a YAML file that specifies the settings for the environment, such as the arena and the objects within it.
 You can create a configuration file by following the instructions in our [Creating a Configuration File](/docs/configGuide/YAML-Config-Syntax.md) guide or use our example configuration file as a starting point [here](/docs/configGuide/Example-YAML-File.yaml).
 Download this file and save it to a directory of your choice (e.g., `C:\Animal-AI` on Windows, `/home/username/Animal-AI` on Linux, or `/Users/username/Animal-AI` on macOS.)

 ## Launching Animal-AI